halimathammed-sys/END-TO-END-SALES-PERFORMANCE-AND-PROFITABILITY-ANALYSIS/README.md

   - Customer segmentation: Breaking down the buyer base into distinct groups, like generations or gender, to figure out exactly who is driving the most profit.

-  - Profitability analysis: Digging beneath surface-level sales totals to find out which items, locations, or team members are actually making the most net           profit.
+  - Profitability analysis: Digging beneath surface level sales totals to find out which items, locations, or team members are actually making the most net           profit.

   - Time intelligence calculations: Setting up dynamic formulas to compare this month's sales to the previous month or track growth over time